howdyai/botkit/docs/index.md

 ## Included Examples

-These examples are included in the Botkit Github repo.
+These examples are included in the Botkit [Github repo](https://github.com/howdyai/botkit).

 [bot.js](https://github.com/howdai/botkit/blob/master/bot.js) An example bot that can be connected to your team.
 Useful as a basis for creating your first bot!

+[examples/demo_bot.js](https://github.com/howdai/botkit/blob/master/examples/demo_bot.js) another example bot that uses different ways to send and receive messages.

 [examples/slackbutton_bot.js](https://github.com/howdai/botkit/blob/master/examples/slackbutton_bot.js) an example of using the Slack Button to offer a bot integration.